EESports7/Hydro/README.md

 ```
 std::vector<int32_t> seeds;                  // If there is only one seed, that seed will be use for all attempts
-std::vector<PlayerPos> playerSpawn;          // First position is the starting position, contains where the player spawns for each attempt on replay
 std::vector<double> tps;                     // First TPS is the starting TPS

 std::vector<InputPair> playerInputs;         //